 - Foxes are basically nocturnal animals and prefer to hunt at night.

-- This animal is also known to play an important role ib the ecological cycle by killing rodents and helping control their population.
+- Foxes also play an important role in the ecological cycle by killing rodents and helping control their population.